SpartaSci/bible/wireless/WLAN - wifi/IEEE 802.11.md

 1. STA sends an *association request*
 2. AP processes the request and **decides** if a client should be allowed
-3. when AP approves association, it *response* with a status code of 0 and the Association ID (AID).
+3. when AP approves association, it send an *association response* with a status code of 0 and the Association ID (AID).
 AID is used to identify the station for delivery of buffered frames when power-saving is enabled